kbrew-dev/kbrew/README.md

 ![kbrew-logo](./images/kbrew-logo.png)

-kbrew is a Kubernetes tool which aims to make installing any complex stack in any cloud possible with `one step` (And yes we are definitely inspired by Homebrew from MacOS)
+kbrew is a Kubernetes tool that aims to make installing any complex stack in any cloud possible with `one step` (And yes we are definitely inspired by Homebrew from MacOS)

 Let's take the example of installing Kafka on a Kubernetes cluster.
-If you are a developer trying this on a non prod environment, you want a quick and simple way to set it up.
+If you are a developer trying this on a non-prod environment, you want a quick and simple way to set it up.
 But a typical process looks like this:

- - You need cert-manager, Zookeeper & kube-prometheus-stack for monitoring installed.
+ - You need a cert-manager, Zookeeper & kube-prometheus-stack for monitoring installed.
- - Zookeeper is an operator so you need to create a CR of Zookeeper cluster after installation of the operator is done.
+ - Zookeeper is an operator so you need to create a CR of the Zookeeper cluster after installation of the operator is done.
  - Then you have to install Kafka operator.
- - Finally you have to create a CR of Kafka and wait for everything to stabilize.
+ - Finally, you have to create a CR of Kafka and wait for everything to stabilize.
- - And lastly create a ServieMonitor resources to enable prometheus scraping.
+ - And lastly, create a ServiceMonitor resource to enable Prometheus scraping.

 With kbrew, all of this happens with a "one step":